-Should All Organizations Upgrade?
+Should All Organisations Upgrade?

 In 2017, millions of computers running Windows 7 were infected by the WannaCry ransomware.
-This wasn’t the first time a ransomware attack targeted computers running the Windows 7 operating system – and poses as just a single example of how vulnerabilities in an OS can cause serious problems to organizations.
+This wasn’t the first time a ransomware attack targeted computers running the Windows 7 operating system – and poses as just a single example of how vulnerabilities in an OS can cause serious problems to organisations.

 Microsoft soon responded with an update to the Windows 7 operating system, fixing the vulnerabilities and stopping the infiltration from the WannaCry ransomware.

-This is where the main problem comes to mind when thinking about whether or not an organization should now upgrade to a newer version of Windows.
+This is where the main problem comes to mind when thinking about whether or not an organisation should now upgrade to a newer version of Windows.
 While Microsoft provided users of Windows 7 with updates that fixed any detected vulnerabilities in the operating system, this will no longer be the case after 14 January 2020.
 No further support will be offered for the operating system by Microsoft.

 If new attacks are found to target Windows 7 systems, Microsoft will no longer be responsible for providing fixes to these vulnerabilities.
-This could put the data of organizations at risk and potentially lead to an increased risk of breaches.
+This could put the data of organisations at risk and potentially lead to an increased risk of breaches.

 This is why companies now need to think carefully about implementing an appropriate strategy.